MaTriXy/c7score/.github/README.md

     npm run test-compare

-To check that the static evaluation metrics work as expected: `staticTester.ts`
+To check that the text evaluation metrics work as expected: `textMetricsTester.ts`

-    npm run test-static
+    npm run test-text-metrics

-**Note:** the static test may become out-of-date when libraries are refreshed.
+**Note:** the text tests may become out-of-date when libraries are refreshed.